OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 ---

-## Using OGC-CITE-Runner in GitHub actions(1)
+## GitHub Actions

-- OGC CITE Runner is not published on the GitHub marketplace yet
+- OGC CITE Runner is not yet published on GitHub Marketplace
-- You can use it regardless
+- can still be used regardless
-- just include the action in your workflow
+  - simply include the action in your workflow

 ```yaml
 jobs:
   demo-ci-job:
     steps:
       - name: "Grab your code and perform whatever setup"
       - name: "Launch your application"
       - name: "Use ogc-cite-runner GitHub action"
         id: test_ogc_cite_runner_github_action
         uses: OSGeo/ogc-cite-runner@v0.3.0
         with:
           test_suite_identifier: ogcapi-features-1.0
           test_session_arguments: iut=http://host.docker.internal:${{ env.SIMPLESERVER_PORT }}
       - name: "Perform whatever cleanup"
 ```

+-v-

+## GitHub Actions

+`ogc-cite-runner` outputs become available in multiple places:

+1. In the GitHub actions log (using the `console` output format): for detailed inspection
+2. In the GitHub actions job summary (using the `markdown` output format): for a quick glance of results
+3. As job artifacts (both the `raw` and `markdown` output formats): if further offline processing is needed
+4. As step output (using the `json` output format): if further workflow-related processing is needed

 ---

-## Using OGC-CITE-Runner in GitHub actions(2)

-OGC-CITE-Runner outputs become available in multiple places:

-1. In the GitHub actions log (using the `console` output format) - for detailed inspection
-2. In the GitHub actions job summary (using the `markdown` output format) - for a quick glance of results
-3. As job artifacts (both the `raw` and `markdown` output formats) - if further offline processing is needed
-4. As step output (using the `json` output format) - if further workflow-related processing is needed
+## Future work

+- publish action to GitHub Marketplace
+- add option to allow managing Team Engine execution internally
+- become adopted by FOSS projects that implement OGC standards

 ---

-## OGC-CITE-Runner future tasks
+## Thanks

-- Publish action in the GitHub marketplace
-- Option to allow managing TeamEngine execution internally
-- Raise awareness for OGC CITE Runner existence
-- Become adopted by open source projects that implement OGC standards
+- Ricardo Garcia Silva <ricardo.garcia.silva@gmail.com>
+- Tom Kralidis <tomkralidis@gmail.com>
+---